-USE OF SITE How the site is planned to be used.
-PRINCIPLE - GOOD EXAMPLE ASPECT NOT ALLOWED Site Features Secondary features to support the design and character of the building and to not obscure its visibility from the public way.
+USE OF SITE How the site is p USE OF SITE How the site is planned to be used.
+ASPECT ECT PRINCIPLE - GOOD EXAMPLE NOT ALLOWED Site Features Secondary features to support the design and character of the building and to not obscure its visibility from the public way.
 Decorative walls, fences and hedges at front yard to face of building to be no more than 31⁄2 feet high; entry arbors and gates are excepted.
 Retaining and structural walls to be minimized; to be faced or finished to complement the district where constructed.
-Elements that significantly obscure or detract from the primary sides of the building.
-Tall walls and fences in the front and front portion of side yards.
-Large decorative landscape elements in the front yard, such as a gazzebo, fountain, pool, statue.
-Temporary structures in the front yard to face of building Unfinished structural walls; Cribbing, gabion walls unless obscured with plant covering.
+Elements that significantly obscure or detract from the primary sides of the building Tall walls and fences in the front and front portion of side yards Large decorative landscape elements in the front yard, such as a gazebo, fountain, pool, statue Temporary structures in the front yard to face of building Unfinished structural walls; Cribbing, gabion walls unless obscured with plant covering